Last Updated on November 12, 2020

 Many Ria members are able to reduce their drinking after treatment with naltrexone.
 If you’d like to learn more about our program, schedule a call to learn more.

 Ria Health combines medicine and technology to provide a personalized and complete treatment program.
-After a consultation with a physician, you’ll receive a prescription, and with the Ria Health app, you’ll be able to set goals and monitor progress.
+After a consultation with a our medical team, you’ll receive a prescription, and with the Ria Health app, you’ll be able to set goals and monitor progress.
 As the months go by, your treatment will be adjusted if needed, and you’ll learn healthy habits.
 You can learn more here.

 Riannon Westall is a health writer based in Toronto, Canada.
 Her work has been featured in the Toronto Star, on CBC.ca and on various blogs.
 She writes articles and website copy that further her clients’ goal of helping people create healthier and more fulfilling lives.